Chainfire/HoleyLight/docs/tech.md

-Notice: the following texts were written with Samsung devices in mind.
-While it largely translates to other manufacturers, there are some differences.
+Notice: the following texts were written some time ago with Samsung devices in mind, and may be somewhat outdated.
+While things largely translate to other manufacturers, there are some differences.

 ### Battery use